 Advanced synthetic core strings have the playability and a tone that is closest to gut strings combined with the tuning stability and break in time of a steel string.

-The core of an Advanced Synthetic string is stranded similar to a Nylon string and its improved durability makes it possible for string makers to provide players with an even wider variety of tonal possibilities.
+The core of an advanced synthetic multi-filament string is made using a process similar to a nylon string but its special mechanical properties enable us to offer players an even wider variety of tonal possibilities.

 Depending on construction Advanced Synthetic strings are very popular with student and professional musicians in all styles.